flyteorg/flyte/docs/source/gen/flytectl_create_execution.rst

-Create the executions for given workflow/task in a project and domain.
+Creates executions for a given workflow/task in a project and domain.

-There are three steps in generating an execution.
+There are three steps in generating an execution:

 - Generate the execution spec file using the get command.
 - Update the inputs for the execution if needed.
 - Run the execution by passing in the generated yaml file.

-The spec file should be generated first and then run the execution using the spec file.
+The spec file should be generated first and then, the execution should be run using the spec file.
-You can reference the flytectl get task for more details
+You can reference the FlyteCTL get task for more details.

 ::

  flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge  --version v2 --execFile execution_spec.yaml

-The generated file would look similar to this
+The generated file would look similar to this:

 .. code-block:: yaml